 Who is a Landlord Broker

 Landlords often hire a 3rd party broker or an internal leasing team to represent them.
 Landlord brokers are responsible for managing and developing Landlord relationships with global real state occupiers (tenants.)

 The senior broker role is currently undervalued in our products.

 Explore the Landlord broker's needs, activities, and pain points with VTS products.

 Identify what is blocking brokers from doing their job in VTS.

 We asked about the customer roles and their activities in the leasing process.

 We asked clients about their key actions and pain points in VTS.

-We interviewed 11 Landlord Rep power users, including External and Internal brokers, ranging from Junior to Senior level.
+We interviewed 11 Landlord Rep power users, including External and Internal brokers, from Junior to Senior.
 The interviews covered Washington, New York, and London, Boston markets.